 5. Upgrade your website with multimedia

 Video, and sometimes audio and infographics, can help get your message across.
 People are often lazy.
-Sometimes they prefer to watch a video or llook at an infographic, rather than reading.
-More importantly, a video gives them a chance to get to know you in a way that simulates walking into your office or store.
+Sometimes they prefer watching a video or watching an infographic rather than reading.
+More importantly, a video allows them to get to know you in a way that ‘simulates’ walking into your office or store.

 Audio is also popular, as more and more people listen to podcasts.
 Different people consume websites in different ways.
-The more ways you provide information, the larger a customer base you can build.
-Note that podcast listening is particularly popular on mobile.
+The more ways you provide information, the larger the customer base you can build.
+Podcast listening is particularly popular on mobile.

-Did you know prospective customers will stay longer on your homepage, if there’s a video.
-Need we say more?
+Did you know prospective customers will stay longer on your homepage if there’s a video?

 6. Update your website with search engine optimization

-SEO remains the same, but SEO changes – yes, it’s that confusing.
+SEO remains the same, but SEO changes – yes, it isn’t apparent.
 While the principles of optimizing your pages haven’t changed a lot over the years, many of the technical aspects have changed.
-We’ve already discussed secure servers, website speed and mobile friendliness, for example.
+We’ve already discussed secure servers, website speed and mobile-friendliness.

-How people search changes, too.
-People are using voice search more, which often leads to searching with questions.
+How people search for changes, too.
+People are using voice search, which often leads to exploring with questions.
 Language evolves, too, and people will sometimes use different combinations of words than they did just a few years ago.
 As people update their language, you should update your website language to match how they search.
 Re-optimizing your website makes sense.

-Indeed, even if nothing was to change in the search engines or with the searchers, you can boost your SEO by updating your content.
-That’s because the search engines like serving up fresh content to their users, so they track how recently a web page was updated.
+If nothing was to change in the search engines or with the searchers, you could boost your SEO by updating your content.
+That’s because the search engines like serving fresh content to their users, so they track how recently a web page was updated.